-The SCRHITF is funded through participating employers that are mandated by State statute to contribute at a rate assessed each year by the Department of Administration Executive Budget Office on active employee covered payroll.
-The covered payroll surcharge for the year ended June 30, 2020 (the measurement date) was 6.25 percent.
+The covered payroll surcharge for the year ended June 30, 2022 was 6.25 percent.
 The South Carolina Retirement System collects the monthly covered payroll surcharge for all participating employers and remits it directly to the SCRHITF.
-Other sources of funding for the SCRHITF also include the implicit subsidy, or agerelated subsidy inherent in the healthcare premiums structure.
+Other sources of funding for the SCRHITF also include the implicit subsidy, or age-related subsidy inherent in the healthcare premiums structure.
 The implicit subsidy represents a portion of the health care expenditures paid on behalf of the employer's active employees.
 For purposes of GASB Statement No. 75, this expenditure on behalf of the active employee is reclassified as a retiree health care expenditure so that the employer's contributions towards the plan reflect the underlying age-adjusted, retiree benefit costs.
-Non-employer contributions include the mandatory transfer of accumulated PEBA - Insurance Benefits' reserves and the annual appropriation budgeted by the General Assembly.
-It is also funded through investment income.
+Non-employer contributions consist of an annual appropriation by the General Assembly and the statutorily required transfer from PEBA - Insurance Benefits reserves.
+However, due to the COVID-19 pandemic and the impact it has had on the PEBA - Insurance Benefits reserves, the General Assembly has indefinitely suspended the statutorily required transfer until further notice.
+The SCRHITF is also funded through investment income.

-GASB Statement No. 75 requires participating employers to recognize revenue in an amount equal to the employer's proportionate share of the change in the collective net OPEB liability arising from contributions to the OPEB plan during the measurement period from non-employer contributing entities for purposes other than the separate financing of specific liabilities to the OPEB plan.
+In accordance with part (b) of paragraph 69 of GASB Statement No. 75, participating employers should recognize revenue in an amount equal to the employer's proportionate share of the change in the collective net OPEB liability arising from contributions to the OPEB plan during the measurement period from non-employer contributing entities for purposes other than the separate financing of specific liabilities to the OPEB plan.
 Therefore, employers should classify this revenue in the same manner as it classifies grants from other entities.
-For the fiscal year ended June 30, 2021, the College recognized \$118,638 as a non-operating revenue from contributions from non-employer contributing entities.
+For the fiscal year ended June 30, 2022, the College recognized \$2,123 as a non-operating revenue from contributions from non-employer contributing entities.

-For purposes of measuring the net OPEB liability, deferred outflows and inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the SCRHITF, and additions to and deductions from the SCRHITF fiduciary net position have been determined on the same basis as they were reported by the SCRHITF.
+For purposes of measuring the net OPEB liability, deferred outflows and inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the OPEB Trusts, and additions to and deductions from the OPEB Trusts fiduciary net position have been determined on the same basis as they were reported by the OPEB Trusts.
 For this purpose, revenues are recognized when earned and expenses are recognized when incurred.
 Therefore, benefit and administrative expenses are recognized when due and payable.
 Investments are reported at fair value.

-PEBA, Insurance Benefits issues audited financial statements and required supplementary information for the OPEB Trust Funds.
-This information is publicly available through the Insurance Benefits' link on PEBA's website at www.peba.sc.gov or a copy may be obtained by submitting a request to PEBA - Insurance Benefits, 202 Arbor Lake Drive, Columbia, SC 29223.
-PEBA is considered a division of the primary government of the state of South Carolina and therefore, OPEB Trust fund financial information is also included in the comprehensive annual financial report of the state.
+PEBA - Insurance Benefits issues audited financial statements and required supplementary information for the OPEB Trust Funds.
+This information is publicly available through the PEBA - Insurance Benefits' link on PEBA's website at www.peba.sc.gov or a copy may be obtained by submitting a request to PEBA - Insurance Benefits, 202 Arbor Lake Drive, Columbia, SC 29223.
+PEBA is considered a division of the primary government of the state of South Carolina and therefore, OPEB Trust fund financial information is also included in the annual comprehensive financial report of the state.